aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/1.eks-pod-identity-config/index.en.md

 ```
 ::::

-The `AccessDenied` error is expected since the Pod is not confugured with any IAM permissions to list S3 Buckets.
+The `AccessDenied` error is expected since the Pod is not configured with any IAM permissions to list S3 Buckets.

 ## Configure Amazon EKS Pod Identity